efeari/LyrifyPiP/README.md

  ## Features
 ### Lyrics Display
 Automatically shows lyrics of the currently playing song in a floating PiP window.
-### Multi-Platform Support
-Compatible with various music players and streaming services.
 ### Customizable UI
 Adjust the appearance and behavior of the PiP window to suit your preferences.
 ### Lightweight